AllPeriodicTables Home

 other Different Periodic Tables

-Falling partially within the spiral category, but primarily a helix, the 3D arrangement of the original de Chancourtois' chemical element arrangement was rediscovered by Roy Alexander in 1965, patented, and models first published in the mid–1990s.
-It, M.Courtines', and George Gamov's, are the first modern element arrangement models to retain all the positive features of the flat table while removing ALL discontinuities and displacements in the order of the elements.
-The most recent publication of the AAE, called the Forever, showcases the marvelous element photographs of Theodore Gray on a model (made from a kit) that also abbreviates the element list to those that exist now.
+Falling partially within the spiral category, but primarily a helix, a 3D arrangement was designed by Roy Alexander in 1965, patented, and models first published in the mid–1990s.
+Three-dimensional creations by Roy Alexander, M.Courtines, and George Gamov, are the first modern element arrangement models to retain all the positive features of the flat table while removing ALL discontinuities and displacements in the order of the elements.
+The most recent Alexander Arrangement publication, called the Forever, showcases the marvelous element photographs of Theodore Gray on a model (from a papercraft kit) that also abbreviates the element list to those that exist NOW.

 Alexander Arrangement of Elements DeskTopper Alexander Arrangement of Elements DeskTopper Alexander Arrangement of Elements DeskTopper Alexander Arrangement of Elements DeskTopper

-This 3D form, seen in a development of the AAE DeskTopper above, has the added feature of clearly defining for beginning students the new conclusions regarding the dimensional aspects of hydrogen, atomic structure, and of nature itself.
+The 3D form, seen in a series of Alexander DeskTopper photos above, clearly defines, especially for beginning students, the new conclusions regarding the multi-positional aspects of hydrogen, the unity of the main group element's octet, and the separate nature of the d- and f-blocks.

 A brief look at the dimensionality of periodic table design